juniordiscart/local-wordpress-docker-https/README.md

 Your hosting provider may offer alternative ways to get access, but the main point is to download the above-outlined folder and file.

-## Download database contents
+## Downloading database contents

 The next step is to obtain a copy of your database contents.
 Here, again, your hosting provider usually offers access to your site's database through the control panel, either by providing login-details to the database, or a button to directly connect to it through `phpMyAdmin`.
-Here, we're using the `phpMyAdmin` interface.
+Here, the `phpMyAdmin` interface is used.
 You may get access to different databases.
 Look for the database that represents the `Wordpress` installation.
 These are usually denoted with tables having a specific prefix such as `wp_` or `www_`.